Skip to main content

 2 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be excessive, particularly on higher difficulty levels, where battles become tedious due to the reliance on buffs and debuffs.
-While the towers offer some variety, the limited resources for experimentation contribute to a frustrating experience.
+While the towers offer some variety, the limited resources make experimentation feel cumbersome and repetitive.

 • “Beyond hard, it gets a little ridiculous (and tedious) in terms of buffs and debuffs, so I can't recommend playing on anything beyond the hard difficulty level unless you enjoy a very grindy fight.”